 Once you finish one, name and save it.
 Then, instead of starting from scratch, click ‘Save As’ and name it for your next report.
 Then, you only have to change the filter and your next report is complete!
 You may want to add/remove Customer or Vendor depending on which report it is.

 Once you have all 8 reports, throw them all into a single dashboard.
 Because all these summary reports come from the same base table, when you go to add user filters like SKU or Warehouse, they will filter all 8 reports at once!

-If you have an inventory manager or other coworker that prefers to work from Zoho Books or Inventory and not from Analytics, you should look into custom buttons and webtabs.
+Zoho Analytics integrates with a multitude of apps.
+If you have an inventory manager or other coworker that prefers to work from Zoho Books or Inventory and not from Analytics, integrations with these apps will allow you to create custom buttons and webtabs.

 Webtabs allow you to include a view of your Zoho Analytics dashboard inside of another Zoho app.
 No more switching tabs and apps—see it all in one place!